inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 === WP Survey And Quiz Tool ===
 Contributors: Fubra
-Tags: Quiz,test,exam,survey,results,email
+Tags: Quiz,test,exam,survey,results,email,quizzies,charts,google charts
 Tested up to: 3.1
-Stable tag: 1.0.3
+Stable tag: 1.1
 Requires At Least: 2.9.2

 A plugin to allow users to generate quizes, exams, tests and surveys for their wordpress site.

 == Description ==

 This plugin is designed to allow wordpress blog owners to create their own quizzes and surveys.
+Shows survey results using google charts.

-Editable options for quizes and surveys are
+Editable options for quizes are

 * Take users contact details
 * Completion notification (Instant, Batched - hourly or daily or not at all)